andykang8099/viral-ancestral/file_list.md

 - picornaviridae_potyviridae_genome_aligned_midpoint_AncestralSeq.fasta
 - potyviridae_genome_with_outgroup_aligned_midpoint_AncestralSeq.fasta

+## First replicase files

+(still missing info)

-## Second replicase file (mitovirus outgroup)
+## Second replicase files (mitovirus outgroup)

 Analysis of 6 files in `scripts/replicase_mitovirus_outgroup.md`
-with output files in `replicase_mitovirus` folder in google drive:
+with output files in `replicase_mitovirus` folder in google drive.
+This folder contains the following subfolder:

-#### With `original_sequence_alignment_replicase` and `original_sequence_alignment_replicase_5UTR` folder:

-This folder contains the original sequence alignment of six replicase files and 5UTR files.
+1. With `original_sequence_alignment_replicase` and `original_sequence_alignment_replicase_5UTR` folder: This folder contains the original sequence alignment of six replicase files and 5UTR files.

-#### With `revised_sequence_alignment_replicase` folder:

-This folder contains the sequence alignment of six replicase files, the difference is that the space and special characters in the ID of virus are removed.
+2. With `revised_sequence_alignment_replicase` folder: This folder contains the sequence alignment of six replicase files, the difference is that the space and special characters in the ID of virus are removed.

 - replicase_picorna_nucleotide_mito_nospace.fasta
 - replicase_picorna_protein_mito_nospace.fasta